 Produced By: Godfrey Diamond, Billy Squier, Jason Corsaro

 Release Date: June 14, 1989

 Standout Track: Mine Tonight

 A much more focused (not to mention better-sounding) album than its predecessor, Enough Is Enough, Hear & Now sounds like a lot more effort was put into it.
-We hope that’s true, because it came three years after Enough, a long time, considering he didn’t tour for the previous disc.
-It garnered some airplay for him, for the first time in five years.
-But sadly, commercially he was too far downhill by this point to ever make it back to the top.
+We hope that’s true, because it came three years after Enough, a long time, especially considering he didn’t tour for the previous disc.
+It garnered some airplay for him, a good thing, because it was the first time in five years the world heard old Billy over the air.
+But five years out of the radio and concert circuit is a long time in any era, not to mention that tastes changed (most of his contemporaries in the “Class of 1981” – REO, Styx, Journey, Foreigner, Pat Benatar, Loverboy, etc.- had either peaked or broken up by this late date, and hair metal – and Guns n’ Roses – were the big news of the day) and sadly, commercially he was too far in decline by this point to ever make it back to the top.

 TELL THE TRUTH